Welcome!

 Programming - Action Menu

-I used Imagemapping in Ren'Py to build the Action Menu such that the player would be able to tap on the options on the screen directly, to be distinct from regular dialogue-based player choices.Below is a snapshot of my code for the Action Menu, as well as a picture of it in-game.
+I used Imagemapping in Ren'Py to build the Action Menu such that the player would be able to tap on the options on the screen directly, to be distinct from regular dialogue-based player choices.Below is a snapshot of my code for the Action Menu, plus a picture of it in-game during development, using placeholders.
 [School] is not an option despite technically being an Action, due to being an automatic and mandatory event that occurs on certain days rather than a player choice.

 Birthday Planning Panic!